Computational social science: Definitions

 The analysis of vast quantities of historical newspaper and book content have been pioneered in 2017, while other studies on similar data showed how periodic structures can be automatically discovered in historical newspapers.
 A similar analysis was performed on social media, again revealing strongly periodic structures.

+Approaches

+As an interdisciplinary area, scholars come from many different established fields.

+However, there seems to be a shared ethos among them that the field ought to integrate knowledge across traditional scholarly boundaries.
+However, Nelimarkka proposes that five distinct archetypal approaches to computational social science: